 You can also use the Studio and duplicate your scene multiple times to play the action again and again.
 Note that GIFs repeat by default, so looping is more relevant if you want to convert the GIF to an MP4 or loop the cinemagraph a certain number of times.

 Thanks for reading!
 I hope this helps aspiring photographers make cinemagraphs of their own.
-As always, feel free to reach out over Twitter, email, or in the comments section with your thoughts, ideas, and questions.
+For more content creation tips, subscribe to the Kapwing YouTube channel and follow us on Twitter @KapwingApp.